 In Postgres, the equivalent collation that shows the same behavior is the

-To workaround that, it is possible to force a collation (say, the
+To work around that, you can force a collation (say, the

-in Postgres, so it matches the same sort behavior from Oracle:
+C collation) in Postgres so it matches the same sort behavior from Oracle:

-force_collate = C, unless the user has set it to
+force_collate = C, unless you set it to another value.

 By default, LiveCompare has

-- On Postgres side, timestamp, numeric and bytea data types are handled to mimic Oracle;
+- On the Postgres side, timestamp, numeric, and bytea data types are handled to mimic Oracle.

 - This allows using